List of United States Army installations in Germany: History

-The United States Armed Forces were initially organized as USEFT (United States Force European Theater, from August 1, 1945 to February 28, 1946, in Berlin and Frankfurt am Main, in the IG Farben building.
-On March 15, 1947 they were reassigned to EUCOM (European Command) in Frankfurt, 1948 moved from Frankfurt to Heidelberg, Campbell Barracks.
-On January 1, 1950 it was reorganized as USAREUR (United States Army Europe).
-USAREUR was subordinate to USEUCOM (United States European Command), since 1967 in Stuttgart-Vaihingen, Patch Barracks.
+The United States Armed Forces were initially organized as USFET (U.S. Forces, European Theater), from 1 August 1945 to 28 February 1946 A.D., in Berlin and Frankfurt am Main, in the I.G.
+Farben building.
+On 15 March 1947, they were reassigned to EUCOM (European Command) in Frankfurt.
+In 1948, they moved from Frankfurt to the Campbell Barracks from Heidelberg.
+On 1 January 1950, it was reorganized as USAREUR (United States Army Europe).
+USAREUR was subordinate to USEUCOM (United States European Command), since 1967, at the Patch Barracks from Stuttgart-Vaihingen.